-Such networks are typically generated with n = 128 nodes that are split into 4 communities containing 32 nodes each.
+Generate many synthetic toy networks with n = 128 nodes that are split into 4 communities containing 32 nodes each.

 Pairs of nodes belonging to the same community are linked with probability p{in} whereas pairs belonging to different communities are joined with probability p{out} .